GatoGraphQLForWordPress/gatographql-dist/readme.txt

 16. The Recipes section contains example queries ready to copy/paste and use

 == Changelog ==

+= 1.0.12 =
+* Adapted the plugin following the assessment by the WordPress Plugin Review team.
+* Recipes: Replace `mysite.com` with the site domain
+* Added recipe: Automatically sending newsletter subscribers from InstaWP to Mailchimp

 = 1.0.11 =
 * The `operationName` param can be obtained from the URL even when doing `POST`